tailwindlabs/tailwindcss-jit/README.md

 - Custom CSS is not processed, can't use `@apply`, `@layer`, `@screen`, etc.
 - User plugins are not supported
-- Can't use complex media queries
+- Can't use complex media queries  (only basic min-width is supported)
 - Container is very naive, doesn't support complex options Tailwind normally supports
 - No prefix support
 - No !important support